Hanrich Claassen, Music Director, and Symphonic Orchestra Conductor

 Heide Evans Waldron, Executive Director

-Heide Evans Waldron joined as Executive Director of the Florida Symphony Youth Orchestra in October of 2011.
+Heide Evans Waldron joined as Executive Director of Florida Symphony Youth Orchestras in October of 2011.
 Heide earned a BA in Marketing and a BA in Business Management Administration from the University of Phoenix.
 She recently attended the Rollins Crummer School of Business.
-Prior to joining the Florida Symphony Youth Orchestra, Heide was the Manager of Member Relations at Orlando Science Center, wherein she served over 6,000 families in the greater Central Florida area since 2007.
+Prior to joining Florida Symphony Youth Orchestras, Heide was the Manager of Member Relations at Orlando Science Center, wherein she served over 6,000 families in the greater Central Florida area since 2007.
 With over 10 years of hospitality experience, Heide specializes in generating substantial revenue growth, fundraising, event planning, marketing, public relations and customer service.